Pig intestines fly as Taiwan lawmakers engage in ham-fisted political attacks

 Lev Nachman, a PhD student at the University of California at Irvine and a Fulbright scholar who studies Taiwanese politics, said there is a "long history" of brawling in Taiwan's parliament and that older KMT voters who remember the fight scenes from decades ago might appreciate the display.
 Younger voters, he said, "would think it's an embarrassment."

-But American pork imports, Nachman said, constituted the most controversial issue facing Tsai in a country with a keen sense of food safety, and the KMT wants to capitalize on that at midterm elections a year away.
+But American pork imports, Nachman said, constituted the most controversial issue facing Tsai in a country with a keen sense of food safety, and the KMT wants to capitalize on that at midterm elections two years away.

 "It's an embarrassment for Taiwan," he said.
 "But Taiwanese people absolutely care about this issue, and if there's one issue to go all-in on, this is it."

-A 2019 study by political scientists Nathan Batto and Emily Beaulieu of Taiwan's Academica Sinica and the University of Kentucky found that Taiwanese voters generally viewed brawls negatively but that they were important ways to send signals to each party's die-hard supporters.
+A 2019 study by political scientists Nathan Batto and Emily Beaulieu of Taiwan's Academia Sinica and the University of Kentucky found that Taiwanese voters generally viewed brawls negatively but that they were important ways to send signals to each party's die-hard supporters.

 On Friday, Taiwanese reporters in the media gallery recorded blow-by-blow who had struck whom in the face, and who had slipped on the soiled carpet while trying to land a punch.